Adzboy/Adzboy/README.md

-### Hello! 😀
+### Hi There! 😀
 Welcome to my Github profile.
 I am much more active on Scratch at the moment.
-You can find me on Scratch here: https://scratch.mit.edu/users/Adzboy/
+You can find me on Scratch [here](https://scratch.mit.edu/users/Adzboy/)
 Thanks for stopping by!